austineoduor/airbnb-clone-project/README.md

 OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
 Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
 GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
-2. User Authentication
+2. User Authentication\n
 Endpoints: /users/, /users/{user_id}/
 Features: Register new users, authenticate, and manage user profiles.
-3. Property Management
+3. Property Management\n
 Endpoints: /properties/, /properties/{property_id}/
 Features: Create, update, retrieve, and delete property listings.
 4. Booking System